xepps/christmas-code-challenge/dinner-dating-disaster/README.md

 # Challenge 3 - Dinner Dating Disaster

 ## Description
 It’s the Christmas party at the BBC and people are working out who they want to take as a date!
-For a set of men {A,B,…,Z} and a set of women {a,b,...,z} they have a preference table - A would prefer to go with b, but would be satisfied with going with c; c would prefer to go with B, but would be ok to go with C, etc.
+For a set of men {A,B,…,Z} who are attracted to a set of women {a,b,...,z} (and vice versa) they have a preference table - A would prefer to go with b, but would be satisfied with going with c; c would prefer to go with B, but would be ok to go with C, etc.

 Matches are considered unstable if there exists a pair who likes each other more than their current date.
 The challenge is then to construct a stable set of dates, given their preferences.